Anyline/anyline-ocr-anylinejs-module/README.md

 Not included in the bundle are the Example Sheets with testing material.
 They can be downloaded here: [https://anyline.com/samples](https://anyline.com/samples)

-In its inital version the UI is wired into the SDK.
+In its inital version the UI is hard wired into the SDK.
 Using custom user interfaces will be supported in the coming releases.
 AnylineJS has to be served from a web server that supports HTTPS.
+(Don't forget to add 'https://' if you are testing AnylineJS).

 For full documentation visit: [https://documentation.anyline.com/toc/platforms/javascript/index.html](https://documentation.anyline.com/toc/platforms/javascript/index.html)

 **The license included in the AnylineJS Repository only allows AnylineJS to run on 127.0.0.1**